Reviews You Can Rely On

 Our Verdict

 The Hover-1 Chrome 2.0 is a fantastic board for the cost.
 It has reliable performance, good maneuverability, and some sweet “fun features” like Bluetooth connectivity.
 For simple outings close to home, we love this affordable board.
 However, it has a short-lived battery, small wheels, and relatively weak motors, and these characteristics make this board ill-suited to rough or steep terrain.
 That said, this is a great ride if you want to have some fun near home in non-technical terrain.
-See it rated versus top competitors in our review of the best hoverboards.
+See it rated versus top competitors in our review of hoverboards.

 REASONS TO BUY